Amustache/vroumbot/README.md

 - Add a corresponding `self.logger.info`.
 - Test it locally.
 - Add a description of it in the [wiki entry](https://github.com/Amustache/vroumbot/wiki/List-of-commands).

-**Instructions for adding things**:
-1. Fork this repo.
-2. Do your things.
-3. Stash into one commit, title containing any combination of vroum, message stating what you did.
-4. Open a PR.

 ### 👉 You don't know how to code
 You can either: